Economic Data freely available online

 They also include the Fiscal Sustainability Report, which is published annually in the Summer and presents long-term projections for public spending and tax revenue.

 The following sites give access to international data.
 Some of the data are for individual countries; some are for groups of countries.

 On the ECB site you will find a statistical section containing a number of series.
 The index can be accessed via the following link:

-The Monthly Bulletin and Annual Report are particularly useful.
+The Economic Bulletin and Annual Report are particularly useful.

 Annual Macroeconomic Database (AMECO)